Lithuanian name: Vardas (given name)

 The use of Christian names in the Lithuanian language long predates the adoption of Christianity by Lithuanians.
 The linguistic data attest that first Biblical names started to be used in Aukštaitija as early as the 11th century.
 The earliest stratum of such names originates from Old Church Slavonic; they were borrowed by Eastern Orthodoxy in their Byzantine versions.
-Examples of such names are Antanas (St. Anthony), Povilas or Paulius (St. Paul), Andrius (St. Andrew) and Jurgis (St. George), while female names include Jekaterina (St. Catherine) and Marija (St. Mary).
+Examples of such names are Antanas (St. Anthony), Povilas or Paulius (St. Paul), Andrius (St. Andrew) and Jurgis (St. George), while female names include Kotryna (St. Catherine) and Marija (St. Mary).
 The later influx of Christian names came after the adoption of Christianity in 1387.
 They are mostly borrowed in their Polish versions: Jonas (St. John), Vladislovas/Vladas (St. Ladislaus), Kazimieras/Kazys (St. Casimir), Ona (St. Anne), etc.